jrunestone/UmbracoDocs/Reference/Security/Authenticate-with-Active-Directory/index.md

             .Build();
     }
     ```

+3. Make sure all required claims are forwarded to Umbraco.
+If any of these are missing, you will likely get an error.
+Aside from user id, user name and user given name which should be forwarded automatically, the following additional claims are required by Umbraco to authenticate with Azure AD:

+   * Locality ("http://schemas.xmlsoap.org/ws/2005/05/identity/claims/locality") - the user preferred culture
+   * Security stamp ("AspNet.Identity.SecurityStamp") - an ASP.NET Identity security stamp

-3. Build and run the website.
+4. Build and run the website.
 You can now login with your Azure AD credentials.

     ![AD Login Screen](images/AD_Login.png)